Manufacturing15 Manufacturing Industry Trends for 2025

 Now that we’ve looked at some of the general trends in your industry, let’s take a look at marketing, specifically.
 Marketing is hugely important for you to keep up with because it’s the driving force behind your sales and revenue.
 That means you need to keep up with the latest marketing trends in your industry.

-As of 2024, the seven biggest marketing trends for manufacturers are:
+As of 2025, the eight biggest marketing trends for manufacturers are:

 1. Generative AI for explaining complex manufacturing topics